 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

 Delaware has two levels of licensing: Licensed Associate Counselor of Mental Health (LACMH) and Licensed Professional Counselor of Mental Health (LPCMH).
-For additional information on the licensure process visit Board of Mental Health and Chemical Dependency Professionals.
-Below are the steps necessary to apply for licensure as a Licensed Associate Professional Counselor (LACMH) after graduating with Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) at University of Phoenix.
+For additional information on the licensure process visit the Board of Mental Health and Chemical Dependency Professionals.
+Below are the steps necessary to apply for licensure as a Licensed Associate Professional Counselor (LACMH) after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances: